-France Stamps – The first french mail service was set up on 19th June 1464 by decree of Louis XI.
-However, it only operated for the king and the royal court.
-France's first stamps were the 20 centimes black and 1 franc orange-vermilion issued on 1st January 1849.
-France was one of the original signatories of the UPU in 1874.
-On 1st January 1899, following the introduction of the Imperial Penny Post a week earlier, the French established a Colonial rate equal to the French internal mail rate.
+France Stamps – The first french mail service was set up on 19th June 1464 by decree of Louis XI, however, it only operated for the king and the royal court.
+The first France stamps were the 20 centimes black and 1 franc orange-vermilion issued on 1st January 1849.
+France was also one of the original signatories of the UPU in 1874.
+On 1st 1899, following the introduction of the Imperial Penny Post a week earlier, the French established a Colonial rate equal to the French internal mail rate.

-France continues to issue many beautiful stamps depicting her outstanding art and culture.
-Collectors can enjoy a rich diversity of early classic stamps, also fascinating wartime postal history, postage dues, revenue stamps plus so much else.
+In summary, they continue to issue many beautiful stamps depicting their outstanding art and culture.
+France stamp collectors can enjoy a rich diversity of early classic stamps, also fascinating wartime postal history, postage dues, revenue stamps plus so much else.